withastro/astro/.changeset/wet-readers-join.md

 'astro': minor
 ---

-Shipped a new SSR mode, called `serverless`.
+Shipped a new SSR mode, called `split`.
 When enabled, Astro will emit a file for each page, which will render one single page.

 These files will be emitted inside `dist/pages`, and they will look like this: